Wednesday, January 27, 2016

 Again, though, we've also got a just-scheduled playdate on this day, so I won't be super surprised if we're too busy to finish school.
 Schoolwork is important, but so are friends and rock climbing and skiing and spontaneous playdates.

-FRIDAY: The election unit IS a big hit, especially with Will.
+FRIDAY: The election unit IS a big hit, especially with the big kid.
 She has always been into politics, and she's really seeming to enjoy these assignments.
 This week's reading is about the products of campaigns--advertisements, endorsements, interviews, debates--so the kids will research examples of these from our current candidates.

 And yes, I'm super hoping that they'll be adorable.